I tried setting up a spending limit in Claude Enterprise

 About Spending Limits

-Spending limits can be set at both organization and individual levels.
+Spending limits can be set for both organizations and individuals.

 If you need cost predictability, admins can set spend limits at the organization or user level.